Skip links

 On-site work for a full bathroom often runs several weeks, especially with tile showers and multiple trades.
 The biggest swing factors are permit review timing, custom glass/fixture lead times, inspection availability, and any surprises discovered after walls open.

 Permits and inspection fees vary by scope, so it’s hard to quote a number without plans.
-In many projects, labor and materials still drive the total cost, but bathroom remodeling permit requirements can add paperwork time, trade coordination, and inspection windows that you should budget for.
+In many projects, labor and materials still drive the total cost, but Bathroom Remodeling permit requirements can add paperwork time, trade coordination, and inspection windows that you should budget for.

 • A larger scope (moving plumbing, new circuits) usually increases permit complexity